Kobeeeef/XCASTER/README.md

 # XCASTER

-XCASTER is a tool developed by XBOT Robotics designed to broadcast the hostname of your PC over the local network using mDNS.
+XCASTER is a tool developed by XBOT Robotics designed to broadcast the hostname of a machine over the local network using mDNS.

 ## Download